tomgtqq/DSND-P3-Recommendations-with-IBM/README.md

 # DSND-P3-Recommendations-with-IBM

 For this project, I will build a recommendation system for IBM Watson Studio platform.
-I analyze the interactions that users have with articles, and make recommendations to them about new articles you think they will like.
+I analyze the interactions that users have with articles, and make recommendations to them about new articles I think they will like.

 <div align="center">
 <img src="assets/IBM_Waston_1.png" height="200" width="400">